 More than 1,400 non-governmental organizations (NGOs), 120 international governmental organizations, and more than 180 embassies with more than 3,000 diplomats on staff are located in the capital of Belgium.

-31. Belgium music festivals
+31. Belgium Music Festivals

 Now, in addition to Belgium, it is also held in the United States, Australia, Brazil, and France.
 The festival draws over 200,000 visitors annually.